dreamportdev/Osdev-Notes/08_VirtualFileSystem/02_VirtualFileSystem.md

 int ustar_close(int ustar_fd);
 ```

-For the mount and umount operation we will need two functions:
+For the mount and umount operations, we will need two functions:

 The first one for mounting, let's call it for example `vfs_mount`, to work it will need at least the parameters explained above: